Help! My Dog Gets Carsick

 But if your dog throws up every time he gets in the car, that could mean he struggles with car sickness.

-The Dodo spoke with Dr. Clarissa B. Lyon, a veterinarian at Larklain Mobile Veterinary Services in Pennsylvania, who explained how to help with your dog’s car sickness, so you don’t end up breaking the bank on cleaning supplies.
+The Dodo spoke with Dr. Clarissa B. Lyon, a veterinarian at Larklain Mobile Veterinary Services in Pennsylvania, and Dr. Linda Simon, a veterinary surgeon and a consultant for FiveBarks, who explained how to help with your dog’s car sickness so you don’t end up breaking the bank on cleaning supplies.

-If you’ve noticed your dog gets carsick, odds are you can relate (and if you can’t, you’re lucky).
+Dogs can get carsick, and odds are you can relate (and if you can’t, you’re lucky).

 “Primarily … [dogs get carsick for] the same reason that people do,” Dr. Lyon told The Dodo.
 “It’s motion sickness.”

-What this means is that, since the dog isn’t walking himself or moving on his own, the motion is unexpected when it’s detected by his vestibular system (AKA the system responsible for your balance and movement), which ends up making him nauseous.
+This means that since your dog isn’t walking himself or moving on his own, the motion is unexpected when it’s detected by his vestibular system (aka the system responsible for your balance and movement), which ends up making him nauseous.

 It’s the same reason why you get queasy while reading in the car.
 If your eyes aren’t on the road, you can’t anticipate when or how the car is going to turn, which confuses your body.